Bengali Muslim wedding: Bou Bhat

 On the evening of the Bou Bhat (বউভাত) ritual, the groom's family hosts a reception to introduce the new bride to their relatives, friends, and neighbours.
 Guests arrive, present gifts to the bride, and enjoy a meal.
 The bride's family is honoured as the special guests of the occasion and arrives together in a procession known as Kone Jatri or the bridal party.
 The bridal party brings a list of items for the bride, groom, and the groom's family, known as Phul-Sajjar Tatwa.
 This list includes dhotis for the elder male members, sarees for the elderly female members, food, fruits, sweets, and cosmetics such as powder, perfume, lac dye, vermilion, and flower ornaments.
 After the guests depart, the bride and groom share a meal with the groom's family.

+Variations

+In traditional village weddings, attendees come in bullock carts.
+After the wedding and reception, bride goes to her in-law's in palanquin.